Spacemance · direct from the author, Sera Voss

 I’ve never heard of this author.
 How do I know it’s good?

-Start with the free three chapter sample.
+Fair question.
+Start with the free three chapter sample, no email required.

-If the writing hooks you by chapter one, the story delivers on that promise for twenty two chapters.
+If the writing hooks you by chapter one, the story delivers on that promise for all twenty two chapters.

-Is this AI-generated?
+Is this AI generated?

-Rather than ask you to take our word on the quality, we let you judge the prose first.
+Rather than ask you to take our word on it, the first three chapters are free with no email required, so you can judge the prose before you pay.

 Is this actually sci fi romance, or is the sci fi just wallpaper?

+Investigation breakthroughs happen alongside relationship milestones.
 Neither feels like filler for the other.

 How slow is the slow burn?
 I’ve been burned by books that skip the tension.

-No kiss before chapter fifteen (out of twenty two).
+No kiss before chapter fifteen, out of twenty two.

 Is this an alien romance?

-No alien species of any kind.
+No. Human only universe, no alien species of any kind.

-This is a story about two human factions who went to war with each other and two people from opposite sides learning what peace actually costs.
+This is a story about two human factions who went to war with each other, and two people from opposite sides learning what peace actually costs.

 What’s the heat level?

+Slow burn, closed door.
 Fourteen chapters of tension before the first kiss.

-The intimacy is emotional, not explicit.
+The intimacy is emotional, not explicit, and the door stays closed.

 A touch starved hero experiencing real connection for the first time.